ShohorabHShawon/restaurant/README.md

 # Restaurant

-A modern restaurant website built with Next.js 15, styled with Tailwind CSS, and enhanced with Swiper for smooth, responsive sliders and React Icons for appealing iconography.
+A modern restaurant website built with the latest Next.js 15, styled with Tailwind CSS, and enhanced with Swiper for smooth, responsive sliders and React Icons for appealing iconography.

 ## Table of Contents